0Yue0/BCB-Final/KempKinneyLiu-2023.md

 &nbsp;
 ***Workflow Details***

-Note: specific program details are listed within the code or in a separate file in the Code directory
+Note: specific program details are listed within the code or in a separate file in the Code directory (Spack_Modules_used)

 Note: for rerunning code, make sure code includes references to correct working directories or file locations